Glacier (wrestler): All Elite Wrestling (2019, 2024–present)

 On May 25, 2019, Lloyd made an appearance at the debut PPV for All Elite Wrestling, Double or Nothing, taking part in the Casino Battle Royal.
 He was eliminated by MJF.
 In June 2024, it was reported that Lloyd was hired full-time by AEW as a coach and trainer.

 Acting career

 In addition to wrestling, Lloyd has pursued an acting career in both film and television.
 He had auditioned (unsuccessfully) for a part on the CBS program Walker, Texas Ranger back in 1997, and though he had expressed interest in an acting career in an interview with WCW journalist Chad Damiani the next year, he finally appeared in his first film, a low-budget movie titled Blood Bath, in 2002.
 He guest-starred in the season finale of the USA Network series Burn Notice, which aired on September 20, 2007.
 Lloyd also worked as a stuntman at Disney-MGM Studios in Orlando, Florida, playing the part of a German flight engineer in the Indiana Jones Epic Stunt Spectacular! show until November 2004.
+In 2025, Lloyd was the leading role in the movie The Unbreakable Bunch.